-While elephants in the wild benefit from an unfettered expression of these natural behaviors, some that are kept in captivity experience a number of conditions that diminish their quality of life.
+While elephants in the wild benefit from an unfettered expression of these natural behaviors, those that are kept in captivity experience a number of conditions that drastically diminish their quality of life.
 More specifically, circuses and unaccredited roadside zoo attractions/parks often do not provide the necessary environment for a healthy lifestyle for captive elephants.
-Below are some facts that are well documented through multiple media reports and undercover investigations: .
+Below are some facts that are well documented through multiple media reports and undercover investigations:

-- Performing elephants spend up to96% of their lives on chains.
+- Performing elephants spend up to 96% of their lives on chains.

 - Performing elephants are often housed in cramped, unsanitary conditions, left to stand in their own waste and do not receive adequate vet care.

 - It is well documented that the circus industry standard used to train an elephant to perform tricks is by “breaking” the elephant.
 This starts when the elephant is a baby.
 This involves subjecting them to brutal training methods including the use of electric shock devices “hot shots” and physical beatings with sledgehammers, sticks and bullhooks (a device resembling a fireplace poker).
-Google “circus elephant abuse”
+Google “circus elephant abuse”.